Mister Miracle (Shilo Norman): Brightest Day

-In Brightest Day, Alan Scott is driven insane by his Starheart power and creates a fortress on the moon.
-Shilo, among other heroes, are recruited to infiltrate it.
+During the events of Brightest Day, Alan Scott is driven insane by his Starheart power and creates a fortress on the moon with the intent of using it as a base while he begins his plan to destroy the world.
+After Miss Martian uses her powers to get a mental layout of a holding cell inside the fortress, it is made clear to the heroes that the fortress must contain Fourth World technology.
+Shilo appears at the end of Justice Society of America (vol. 3) #41, where he is recruited by the Justice League to help a small team composed of Batman, Jade, Mister America, Hourman, Donna Troy, and Jesse Quick infiltrate the fortress and get past its advanced defenses.

+Shilo successfully leads the team about halfway through the fortress, only to be attacked by apparitions created by the Starheart.
+Jesse and Jade are able to pull Shilo away from the beasts before he is killed, but his wounds are severe enough that the Mother Box is forced to heal him.

 Powers and abilities

 Shilo Norman has no superhuman powers, but he's a superb athlete, with great acrobatic and gymnastic skills.
 In his youth, Shilo was trained by Thaddeus Brown in all techniques of the escape arts.
 Shilo Norman became a highly qualified escape artist and was later trained by Scott Free himself.
 Shilo discovered his passion for escaping early and tried a number of times to escape different scenarios even as a young child.
 Shilo shows his proficiency by becoming a world renowned known escape artist.

 Shilo also was trained by Scott Free and Big Barda in various fighting techniques and martial arts.
 Shilo has demonstrated to be a skilled fighter with amazing reflexes.

 Later, as a student at New York University, Shilo studied a wide variety of subjects, and in his spare time he performed sleight of hand and small feats of street magic for the crowds in Washington Square Park.
 He developed an annoying habit of talking in non sequiturs, which he attributes to too many comparative philosophy classes.
 He was apparently studying for a degree in physics, and had taken several other modern science courses.
 He met and began to date Fiona Leeway.
 During this time, he experimented with the "hero gig" as a third generation Mister Miracle, standing in for Scott as a member of Justice League International using New Genesis technology that he had either modified or built himself, such as his Enerjams and Zoom Pads.